auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### Credentials Manager

-#### Role of ID Token expiration in credentials validity
+#### Role of ID token expiration in credentials validity

-The ID Token expiration is no longer used to determine if the credentials are still valid.
-Only the Access Token expiration is used now.
+The ID token expiration is no longer used to determine if the credentials are still valid.
+Only the access token expiration is used now.

-#### Role of Refresh Token in credentials validity
+#### Role of refresh token in credentials validity

-The `hasValid(minTTL:)` method no longer returns `true` if a Refresh Token is present.
-Now, only the Access Token expiration (along with the `minTTL` value) determines the return value of `hasValid(minTTL:)`.
+The `hasValid(minTTL:)` method no longer returns `true` if a refresh token is present.
+Now, only the access token expiration (along with the `minTTL` value) determines the return value of `hasValid(minTTL:)`.

 Note that `hasValid(minTTL:)` is no longer being called in `credentials(withScope:minTTL:parameters:headers:callback:)` _before_ the biometrics authentication.
 If you were relying on this behavior, you'll need to call `hasValid(minTTL:)` before `credentials(withScope:minTTL:parameters:headers:callback:)` yourself.

-You'll also need to call `hasValid(minTTL:)` before `credentials(withScope:minTTL:parameters:headers:callback:)` yourself if you're not using Refresh Tokens.
-Otherwise, that method will now produce a `CredentialsManagerError.noRefreshToken` error when the credentials are not valid and there is no Refresh Token available.
+You'll also need to call `hasValid(minTTL:)` before `credentials(withScope:minTTL:parameters:headers:callback:)` yourself if you're not using refresh tokens.
+Otherwise, that method will now produce a `CredentialsManagerError.noRefreshToken` error when the credentials are not valid and there is no refresh token available.

 #### Thread-safety when renewing credentials

-The method `credentials(withScope:minTTL:parameters:headers:callback:)` now executes the credentials renewal serially, to prevent race conditions when [Refresh Token Rotation](https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation) is enabled.
+The method `credentials(withScope:minTTL:parameters:headers:callback:)` now executes the credentials renewal serially, to prevent race conditions when [refresh token rotation](https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation) is enabled.

 ---